Lloyds share sale raises prospect of UK's complete exit by 2015

 Paras Anand, head of European equities at Fidelity Worldwide Investment, said: "Today's placing is a clear sign of confidence that the bank is well on the road to recovery."

-While polls forecast Labor will win a majority at the 2015 election, surveys show the Conservatives are more trusted by the public on handling the economy.
+While polls forecast Labour will win a majority at the 2015 election, surveys show the Conservatives are more trusted by the public on handling the economy.

 Mark Garnier, a Conservative lawmaker and ex investment banker who sits on the Treasury Select Committee - which examines the work of the finance ministry - also agreed a complete sale before the next election is possible.